bmalbusca/RSI_VOIP/README.md

-# Option 4
+# Option 4 - CTT Postal Code

-- agi set debug on
+- After execute the server, run: ``` agi set debug on ```
-- chmod 777
+- You need to give permissions to google..agi and postctt: ``` chmod 777 file```
 - install pyst2 w/ pip
+- try to run first the file like: ./postctt

 # Git    :wavy_dash: